 Invisalign- Alternative to Braces

-If tooth decay is a big concern, Reddick Orthodontics might recommend Invisalign as an alternative to metal wire braces for some patients.
+If tooth decay is a big concern, Melbourne Orthodontics might recommend Invisalign as an alternative to metal wire braces for some patients.
 These clear aligners work in a similar manner to braces.
 They shift the teeth over time.
 Invisalign can be used in patients who only require mild to moderate shifting of the teeth for oral correction.

 Another nice feature of Invisalign is that the aligners are easy to remove.
 You can take them out for meals, brush your teeth after eating, and then put the aligners back on your teeth.
 Additionally, the problem of food being trapped behind a system of wires and brackets is nonexistent with Invisalign.

 However, Invisalign is not recommended for every patient.
 Invisalign Teen can be used with patients who have had most of their adult teeth erupt.
 However, for patients who need moderate to severe correction of their teeth, traditional braces will likely be the more effective treatment method.
-At Reddick Orthodontics in Melbourne and Indian Harbour Beach, your orthodontist will discuss all of the best available options for you.
+At Melbourne Orthodontics in Melbourne and Indian Harbour Beach, your orthodontist will discuss all of the best available options for you.
 You can then make an informed choice about which method of treatment will produce the best results for you.

-Contact Reddick Orthodontics About Braces
+Contact Melbourne Orthodontics About Braces

 We want to work with you to help you achieve the smile you’ve always dreamed of having.
-Whether it takes braces, Invisalign, or another system to get there, Reddick Orthodontics has the experience and expertise you’re looking for.
+Whether it takes braces, Invisalign, or another system to get there, Melbourne Orthodontics has the experience and expertise you’re looking for.
 If you think it’s time for braces or any other orthodontic treatment, contact our office in Melbourne or Indian Harbour Beach to schedule your next appointment.